Inclement Weather Notification

 When there is a closing or delay due to inclement weather, information will be posted here.

 Springfield College wishes to keep safe its community members during periods of inclement weather.
 This page will provide updates regarding weather-related class and event cancellations and office closings before and during inclement weather occurrences.
+The decision to cancel classes, close the College, and/or cancel or postpone Springfield College-sponsored programs or activities due to inclement weather is based on the overall concern for the safety and security of the College community.
+In general, our practice is to remain open and to conduct business as usual during periods of inclement weather, except as noted in this communication.

 Typically, determination on whether a closing, cancellation, or delayed opening is necessary will be made by 6 a.m. with notifications in place by 6:15 a.m.
 Broadcast media usually post the information shortly after that.
 Please keep in mind, however, that every situation is unique.